Advance Your Career with an LSU Certificate

 The LSU Paralegal Studies Certificate Program provides a faster pathway for you to pursue a rewarding legal career.
 Study with experienced instructors in eight paralegal courses (two of which are legal-specialty electives), a 150-hour internship, and an online legal ethics seminar.
 With night courses and convenient scheduling options, this program works in conjunction with your busy schedule.
 This noncredit certificate is the only one in the state of Louisiana to be approved by the American Bar Association.

 Applying to the LSU Paralegal Studies Program is a simple process, but you might have questions.
-Review the Admission requirements on our website, and if you have any concerns, contact the program coordinator, Andrea Ash, at email@example.com or 225-578-6760.
+Review the Admission requirements on our website, and if you have any concerns, contact the program coordinator, Kelli Harrison, at firstname.lastname@example.org or 225-578-3209.

 The LSU Paralegal Studies Program began in 1982.
 It is a college-level, non-credit program leading to a Certificate of Paralegal Studies.
 Upon completing the curriculum, you will be able to: